 The Navy Advanced Dental Laboratory Technology (DENTLA) course is designed to further enhance students' knowledge and practical aptitude for procedures accomplished in dental laboratories throughout the fleet.
-Students will be trained on digital workflows that offer advanced restoration solutions with greater accuracy, efficiency, and a more predictable outcome for both fixed and removable prostheses.
-The course will conclude with training on management and administration duties relative to that of an advanced dental laboratory technician.
+Students will be exposed to the digital revolution in the form of Computer-Aided Design/Computer-Aided Manufacturing (CAD/CAM) technology and 3D printing options.
+Students will be trained on digital workflows that offer advanced restoration solutions with greater accuracy, efficiency, and a more predictable outcome to include both complex fixed and removable prostheses.
+The course will conclude with training on management and administration duties relative to dental laboratory technology.
+The course combines didactic classroom instruction and closely supervised practical experience.

-Graduates from this course receive 29 recommended lower division credit hours from the American Council on Education (ACE).
+Graduates from this course receive recommended college credits from the American Council on Education.